AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-sample-profile-generation-api.md

 The first step in testing your file-based destination is to use the `/sample-profiles` endpoint to generate a sample profile based on your existing source schema.

-Sample profiles are meant to help you understand the JSON structure of a profile.
-Additionally, they give you a backbone that you can customize with your own profile data, for further destination testing.
+Sample profiles can help you understand the JSON structure of a profile.
+Additionally, they give you a default that you can customize with your own profile data, for further destination testing.

 ## Getting started {#getting-started}